opensecuritycontroller/community/development/unit_test_guidelines.md

 ### Test Format

 A unit test should have a single test responsibility.
-Attempting to test too many aspects of the code on a single test will likely lead to unreadable and test methods that are difficult to maintain.
+Attempting to test too many aspects of the code on a single test will likely lead to unreadable test methods that are difficult to maintain.
 A typical test method contains a few lines of code to set up the inputs used along with the unit under test, a single line calling the method under test, and some lines to verify the output.
 This aligns with the ArrangeActAssert standard however, there might be exceptions to this rule.
 Only consider a different approach if the overall readability and maintainability is increased.
-For consistency, it is important to remember that other tests should be completed only for the sake of readability and to maintain gain, not loss.
+For consistency, it is important to keep other existing tests in mind.
+A different approach will be breaking consistency thus should only be done for the sake of better readability and maintainability overall.

 ### Mocking